 The purchaser must prove their exemption status.
 An exemption certificate must show the purchaser's name and address; a description of the item; the reason the purchase is exempt; the signature of the purchaser and date; and the name and address of the seller.

 Departments must obtain an exemption certificate from the purchaser at the time the transaction is processed.
-This certificate should be kept in your records as evidence of a tax-exempt sale.
+This certificate should be kept in the department's records as evidence of a tax-exempt sale.

-NOTE: If you can identify the business as a governmental entity or a not-for-profit organization, an official purchase order including the above information can serve as a tax-exempt certificate.
+NOTE: If the purchaser is a governmental entity or a not-for-profit organization, an official purchase order including the above information can serve as a tax-exempt certificate.

 The sales tax rate depends on the physical location – by county – of the sale.
 UTSA must remit the sales tax to the Texas State Comptroller.